blessingfasina/2-in-1-Email-Tool/README.md

 1. **Email Extractor**:
    - Reads a file containing email-password pairs.
-   - Extracts the email addresses.
+   - Extract the email addresses.
    - Saves the extracted emails into a file named `email.txt` in a folder called `Extracted Emails`.

 2. **Email Sorter**:
    - Reads a file containing a list of emails.
-   - Sorts the emails by their domain.
+   - Sort the emails by their domain.
    - Saves the sorted emails into separate files named after their respective domains in a folder called `Sorted Emails`.

 ## Prerequisites